 Buying directly from farmers cuts out the middle man and transportation cost of your food.
 Purchasing the same locally grown produce at the grocery store means you pay increased prices.
 That’s because these big commercial stores need to make a profit.
 With a CSA, the middleman has been eliminated, keeping your costs down.
 Plus, when you have a refrigerator full of fresh produce each week, you won’t want to order delivery or go out to eat as much.

 CSA’s also ensure less food waste as they only send as much as you ordered, eliminating over buying.
-You can plan a menu based on the produce sent to you each week.
+You can plan a menu based on the products sent to you each week.
 This makes it easier to commit to the food you already have, not to mention, it’s usually much healthier too!

 Local Cranberry and Pittsburgh Area CSA’s